 When size is a major factor in the decision process, going with wholesale colocation is the best option.
 However, the major difference between the two comes from the pricing structure for power usage; in wholesale environments, the power will be metered.

 Metered power translates to an enterprise being solely responsible for paying for the energy it consumes.
 For example, if there is a surge one month but traffic slows down the next, this will reflect in the amount needing to be paid to the facility.

 Wholesale data center customers are also distinctly different, as they do not usually require much network diversity.
 Further, wholesale providers are often carrier-neutral, meaning you will not get the same network diversity provided by a traditional colocation center.

 Wholesale customers have complete autonomy when it comes to access to their infrastructure, managing and maintaining their internal resources in their dedicated space.

-Upon signing the lease agreement, the enterprise is responsibile for designing and building up its infrastructure, including everything from connectivity to staffing.
+Upon signing the lease agreement, the enterprise is responsible for designing and building its infrastructure, including connectivity to staffing.

 Colocation Data Centers

 Small businesses often choose colocation providers since they usually need less than 100 kilowatts for their operations.
 Businesses simply pay a flat fee without any room for surprises down the line.

 Colocation retail providers charge businesses on a per-circuit basis, meaning you will pay for the entire circuit regardless of usage.
 This pricing structure is a great option if space and power requirements are minimal because the power requirements can scale with the business as it grows.